 More than half are women and children who depend on international aid for their most basic needs.

-There is fear of a cholera outbreak and the spread of other diseases when the rainy season starts.
+There is fear of a cholera outbreak and the spread of other diseases now that the rainy season has started.

 Supporting people with food, clean water and medical care is now one of the Red Cross’ biggest operations in the world.

 What we’re doing to help

 With our partners the Bangladesh Red Crescent, we have supported more than 254,000 people with emergency aid.

 This includes food, clean water, and hygiene kits with essentials such as soap.
 Medical teams have treated thousands of people and started a vaccination programme for diphtheria.